 - Drinking mostly water, as it wouldn’t stain if spilled

 While the majority of eco-hacks for your home are about the old make-do-and-mend spirit, there are some cases in which it’s for the best to revamp your house with new eco-friendly products.

-A big contributor to wasted energy in any home is draughts, which can allow heat (or even cooled air) to escape.
-In some cases, draught excluders will do the job, particularly for inside doors.
-However, in certain circumstances, you’ll need to invest in a whole new door/window with better draught protection.
+A big contributor to wasted energy in any home drafts, which can allow heat (or even cooled air) to escape.
+In some cases, draft excluders will do the job, particularly for inside doors.
+However, in certain circumstances, you’ll need to invest in a whole new door/window with better draft protection.

 Install a bamboo floor

-- They’re incredibly durable: Strand-woven bamboo flooring is ranked one of the hardest flooring materials in the world by the Janka Hardness Scale – above all other hardwoods.
-This means you can be sure that bamboo floors will stand up to years, or even decades, of regular family use without needing replacement or even refinishing.
+- They’re incredibly durable: Strand-woven is ranked one of the hardest flooring materials in the world by the Janka Hardness Scale – above all other hardwoods.
+This means you can be sure that bamboo floors will stand up to years, or even decades, of a regular family, use without needing replacing or even refinishing.